emberjs/rfcs/text/0830-evolving-embers-major-version-process.md

 - There has been a tendency to rush to get in deprecations in the period just before the freeze (in large part because major releases have been unpredictable: if you don't get it in *now*, it may be *years* before the deprecation takes effect!), which again undermines.

 Given a known major release cadence, we can explicitly target a specific release as the last allowed time to target a given major.
 However, we can *also* keep landing deprecations past that freeze: they just have to target the next major.
-You could, for example, land a deprecation in 4.8 targeting 6.0, or even 7.0!
+You could, for example, land a deprecation in 4.11 targeting 6.0, or even 7.0!

-### Formalize a 12-week gap between `X.8` and `(X+1).0`

-Major releases have sometimes taken longer than the targeted 6-week cadence to release.
-For example, there was an 8 week gap between 1.13 and 2.0, a 6 week gap between 2.18 and 3.0, and a 14-week gap between the releases of Ember 3.28 and Ember 4.0.
-We should embrace the that a major release is likely to be more work than a normal minor release, and make it *easy* to hit the cadence.

-Accordingly, introduce an extra 6-week buffer for the major release.
-This also has the happy effect of making the release cadence super easy to explain and remember: 6 weeks between minor releases, 60 weeks between major releases.

-### Bootstrap with Ember v5
+### Bootstrap with Ember v5.0

 When Ember adopted its 6-week "release train" cadence for minor releases, it used the 1.1 release to "bootstrap" the process and help the team learn how to do it, identify gaps, etc., with no features added.
 We should do the same here with 5.0.
-There are *very* few deprecations currently targeting Ember v5, so we can use this in a similar way.

-#### Ember v5 deprecations

-- [`Ember.assign`](https://deprecations.emberjs.com/v4.x#toc_ember-polyfills-deprecate-assign), replaced by `Object.assign` or object spread
-- [implicit injections](https://deprecations.emberjs.com/v4.x#toc_implicit-injections) (already a no-op and do nothing, and just need to be removed)
-- [AutoLocation class](https://deprecations.emberjs.com/v4.x#toc_deprecate-auto-location), switching to explicitly using `'history'` or `'hash'` as appropriate

-#### Ember CLI v5 deprecations

-- removal of Bower (via a number of separate feature deprecations)
-- deprecate "blacklist" and "whitelist" build options

-#### Ember Data v5 deprecations

-N/A: none exist at the time of authoring.

 ### Prior art